-- 1. Open the project in the Java perspective. - 2.
-In the Package Explorer or Project Explorer view, select the project. - 3.
-Select Fortify > Analyze Project with ScanCentral. - 4.
-If prompted, select the application version where you want to upload the analysis results, and then click OK. - 5.
+- 1. In the Package Explorer or Project Explorer view, select a project. - 2.
+Select Fortify > Analyze Project with ScanCentral. - 3.
+If prompted, select the application version where you want to upload the analysis results, and then click OK. - 4.
 If prompted, select a sensor pool, and then click OK.